-Early management information from the Coronavirus (COVID-19) Infection Survey is made available to government decision-makers to inform their response to COVID-19.
+Early management information from the Coronavirus (COVID-19) Infection Survey (CIS) is made available to government decision-makers to inform their response to COVID-19.
 Occasionally we may publish figures early if it is considered in the public interest.
 We will ensure that we pre-announce any ad hoc or early publications as soon as we can.
 These will include supporting information where possible to aid user understanding.
 This is consistent with guidance from the Office for Statistics Regulation (OSR).

-The Office for National Statistics (ONS) Coronavirus (COVID-19) Infection Survey has moved from a study worker home visit data collection method to a more flexible approach for participants.
-We have introduced a questionnaire that can be completed online or by telephone, and swab and blood samples are sent through the post (or by courier for some participants).
-Further information on what these changes mean and how the survey will continue to be valuable can be found in our recent blog post: The COVID-19 Infection Survey is changing.
+The Office for National Statistics (ONS) Coronavirus (COVID-19) Infection Survey has moved from a study worker home visit data collection method to a more flexible approach for participants (see Section 10: Measuring the data of this release for more details).